-Guillermo Gómez-Peña (Mexico/US) Artistic Director, Godmother of La Pocha Nostra
+Guillermo Gómez-Peña (Mexico/US) Artistic Director, Madrina of all things Pochx & Border Bruja

-Emma Tramposch (US/New Zealand) Managing Director & Curator of the Living Archives
+Emma Tramposch (US/New Zealand) Executive Director & Curator of the Living Archives

-Emma is the Managing Director of 501-c3 interdisciplinary arts organization La Pocha Nostra.
-She has been working closely with Gómez-Peña on programming, writing/editorial work, his living archives and legacy related work.
+Emma is the Executive Director of international arts organization La Pocha Nostra.
+Since 2007, she has been working closely with Artistic Director Guillermo Gómez-Peña on programming, writing/editorial work, his living archives and legacy related work.
 As an arts worker, curator, writer and archivist, Emma has 15+ years of experience producing interdisciplinary art, writing and multimedia projects that re-envision new political imaginaries and center social justice.
-Emma holds a BA in Cultural Anthropology from Victoria University (New Zealand) and an MA in Visual and Critical Studies from California College of the Arts.
-She has written for Art Papers, The Drama Review, Art Practical and co-edited the Live Art Almanac and Camerawork Journal.
+Emma holds a BA in Cultural Anthropology from Victoria University (New Zealand) and an MA in Visual and Critical Studies from California College of the Arts (San Francisco).
+She has written for Art Papers, The Drama Review, Pop Up Magazine, Art Practical and co-edited the Live Art Almanac and Camerawork Journal.
 Emma is based in San Francisco.

 La Saula is a postnational performance artist, scholar, artivist, and performance director.
 He is a pedagogical DJ for communities of radical differences, a reverse wetback of gender and ethnic bending, and a third world cyborg kitsch.
 As a conceptual sicario, he enacts psychomagic rituals, social exorcisms, and conceptual cannibalism against colonialism.
 He trained as a dancer and actor, has a BA in psychology, a PGradDip in Directing, and a BA (Hons) in Drama and Film.
-He has toured extensively around the world with LPN and has co-written with Guillermo Gómez-Peña, the new pedagogical Pocha book La Pocha Nostra: A handbook for the rebel artist in a post-democratic society (coming out in 2020).
+He has toured around the world with LPN and has co-written with Gómez-Peña, a new pedagogical book La Pocha Nostra: A handbook for the rebel artist in a post-democratic society (Routledge, 2020)